Sign up for our newsletter to stay up to date! Sign up

 Brain MRIs have not been a strong indicator for neurological impairment in our community since brain structure in the majority of patients appears normal or with certain variations of undetermined significance.

 Breathing issues are not uncommon with ZARD patients especially at birth.
 Fortunately, many patients outgrow these challenges.
-Some patients have been treated successfully for aspiration pneumonia through (prophylactic) use of antibiotics for example, Azithromycin.
-Patients have benefited from nebulizers, chest percussion therapy, and supplemental oxygen.
+Some patients have been treated successfully for aspiration pneumonia through (prophylactic) use of antibiotics for example, azithromycin.
+Patients have benefited from nebulizers, chest percussion therapy, postural drainage, and supplemental oxygen.
 Some patients require a gastric tube and fundoplication due to aspiration while swallowing.
 In rare cases patients benefit from tracheotomies.
 Medical treatment during respiratory illness is strongly encouraged to prevent possible complications.

 In most cases, especially the first year of life, timely and periodical swallow studies have been necessary to determine the appropriate protocol for management of aspiration pneumonia in ZARD children.